dev8523/JAX-RS-Project/README.md

 You will need a local server in running state.

 # URI Info
-http://localhost:8080/messenger/webapi/come/ - will give you all the list of author name, system date, id & message related to that.
+http://localhost:8080/messenger/webapi/come/ (use your localhost URI) - will give you all the list of author name, system date, id & message related to that.